 Market share is more important in industries that are based on discretionary income.
 In industries that are constantly growing, market share doesn't always have a large impact.
 However, it's important to keep in mind that a company can have too much market share — also known as a monopoly.

-For example, with growing industries — which have a growing available market share — companies can still increase their sales even if they are losing market share.
+For example, with growing industries, which have a growing available market share, companies can still increase their sales even if they are losing market share.

-The high competition often leads to risky strategies.
+Higher competition often leads to risky strategies.
 For instance, companies might be willing to lose money temporarily in order to force competitors out of the industry and gain more of the market share.
 Once they have more market share, they can raise prices.